 Need to find a pro for your tin roof repair?Find Pros

 Tin Roof Replacement

 There comes a point in the life of a tin roof where the damage is too great and one must say goodbye.
 Most would say that if a person cannot walk across the roof without fear of falling through it, that point has already passed.
 Some attempts have been made to patch holes in metal roofs by soldering cut pieces of metal over them.
 The degrees of success have varied greatly.

 Keeping the charm of a metal roof might mean having to replace the whole thing.
 The good news is that technology has come a long way.
 A new metal roof will be durable and energy efficient.
 It will also be resistant to the leaking and noise problems that are commonly associated with their predecessors.
 Though it will probably not be made of solid tin, it will still have the air of history you desire.
-Installing a new metal roof will be more expensive than a conventional shingle roof, but statistically should last 2 or 3 times longer.
+The cost of tin installation will be more expensive than a conventional shingle roof, but statistically should last 2 or 3 times longer.